core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 AEAD Algorithm identifies the COSE AEAD algorithm to use for encryption, when messages are protected using the pairwise mode (see {{sec-pairwise-protection}}).
 This algorithm MUST provide integrity protection.
 This parameter is immutable once the Common Context is established, and it is not relevant if the group uses only the group mode.

-For endpoints that support the pairwise mode, the AEAD algorithm AES-CCM-16-64-128 defined in {{Section 4.2 of I-D.ietf-cose-rfc8152bis-algs}} is mandatory to implement.

 ### ID Context ## {#ssec-common-context-id-context}

 The ID Context parameter (see {{Sections 3.1 and 3.3 of RFC8613}}) in the Common Context SHALL contain the Group Identifier (Gid) of the group.
 The choice of the Gid format is application specific.
 An example of specific formatting of the Gid is given in {{gid-ex}}.
 The application needs to specify how to handle potential collisions between Gids (see {{ssec-gid-collision}}).